zed-wong/mvg-bridge/README.md

 Route: /

-Main page of the bridge.
+Main page of the asset bridge.
 ```

 ### nft